zenglenn42/menu-drawer/README.md

 Most of the cognitive work came with the requirement to drive focalIndex with menu clicks *or* routes specified in the URL.

-Since this is really just a sketch, I didn't spend much time with styling.
-(I need to  nix all those inline styles and burn-off some jss mythology.)
-But I have something that manages state sensibly and can be integrated into other projects of mine.
+I now have something scalable that manages state sensibly and may be integrated into other projects of mine.